… or “Rise of The TrollBot”

 This time, I’ve installed brand new Xubuntu on a small 10W HP terminal – definitely not a speed demon but it does its job 😉

-Power supply for heating bed was too weak so it was swapped with 400 W toroidal transformer.
+The power supply for the heating bed was too weak so it was swapped with a 400 W toroidal transformer.

 I’ve also added a small aluminum sheet to cover the heating head and to protect PLA parts being printed from too much heat.